akiljames83/Pypeline/README.md

 # Instantiate Binary Search Tree
 bst = BST()

-# Add Nodes to the Tree; the tree will automatically balance itself
+# Add Nodes to the Tree; the tree will NOT balance itself
 for i in range(10):
   bst.insert(i)